Camino de Santiago, Day 20

 This article is the seventeenth in our series of walking 500 miles on the Camino de Santiago with my husband Scott.
 Some articles will be only about one day of walking, and some may include a few days of walking, for the lengths will vary.
 To begin with the first article click here.

 Scott and I quietly made our way out of town on Day 20, just before the sun began to rise.
 We were so excited to get to León.
 Our plan was to stay at a hotel for two nights and enjoy a rest day.
-Our friends from home would be arriving the next day to walk with us, as we continued our journey on the Camino.
+Our friends from home would arrive the next day to walk with us, as we continued our journey on the Camino.

 Some People Walk and Some People Ride